alburycatalina/Fracy_TMT_DifferentialExpression/README.md

 # Get tagwise dispersion of tags
 DGE_disp <- estimateDisp(DGE_list, design.mat, robust = TRUE)
 ```
- Lastly, we fit these to a genera linear model.
+ Lastly, we fit these to a general linear model.

 ```
  # Fit to GLM